TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-premium-replication.md

 ﻿<properties
-pageTitle="Premium storage account of general purpose v2 only supports LRS replication type" description="Only LRS replication type is supported" infoBubbleText="See details on the right" service="microsoft.storage"
+pageTitle="Premium storage account only supports LRS replication type" description="Only LRS replication type is supported" infoBubbleText="See details on the right" service="microsoft.storage"